Through crazy bounces and frantic finish, Seahawks make loud statement on national stage vs. Rams

 That goes for the final frantic minutes as well.
 After Carson’s juggling catch, about two minutes remained — and you could write an opera about what transpired in those 120 or so seconds.

-There was a diving interception by Tedric Thompson, somehow keeping his hands under a pass off the fingertips of Gerald Everett as the Seahawks got the favorable ruling on their appeal, after it was initially rule an incompletion.
+There was a diving interception by Tedric Thompson, somehow keeping his hands under a pass off the fingertips of Gerald Everett as the Seahawks got the favorable ruling on their appeal, after it was initially ruled an incompletion.
 And there was one last nerve-racking drive by the Rams, trying to steal the win and appearing poised to do so until Zuerlein’s field goal missed.

 And then jubilation reigned on the field as the Seahawks celebrated a win that they ranked almost on a par with their most famous triumphs, short of the Super Bowl.
 Three of their four wins this year have come by a total of four points — but that lone point in their favor on Thursday reverberated with significance.